Discover providers and models

 type |

-string | Must be openai_compatible for custom providers.
-Inferred automatically for known names like ollama, cerebras, groq. |
+string | Use openai_compatible for generic custom providers, or vllm for vLLM servers that should receive reasoning controls for Qwen/DeepSeek-style chat templates.
+Inferred automatically for known names like ollama, cerebras, groq, and vllm. |

 base_url |